daattali/daattali.github.io/test.md

 Structured data must have some *schema* that defines what the data fields are.
 In a *data.frme*, the number and names of the columns can be thought of as the schema.
 In tables with a header row, the header row can be thought of as the schema.

 Structured data can be stored in a table either in a relational database (such as SQLite or MySQL) or in any other table-hosting service such as Google Sheets.
 If you have experience with database interfaces in other languages, you should note that R does not currently have support for prepared statements, so any SQL statements have to be constructed manually.
+One advantage of using a relational database is that with most databases it's safe to have multiple users using the database concurrently without running into race conditions thanks to [transaction support](https://en.wikipedia.org/wiki/Database_transaction).

 #### SQLite (**local**) {#sqlite}